ethersphere/swarm/swarm/docs/sw^3/bandwidth.rst

 Each chunk delivery on the peer connection is accounted and exhcanged at a rate of one to one.
 On top of this, there is a possibility to compensate for services with ether (or other blockchain token) at a price agreed on in advance.
 Receiving payment should be accounted for equivalent service rendered, using the price offered.

-In the ideal scenario of compliant use, the balane is kept around zero.
+In the ideal scenario of compliant use, the balance is kept around zero.
 When the mutual balance on a given connection is tilted in favour of one peer, that peer should be compensated in order to bring the balance back to zero.
 If the balance tilts heavily in the other direction, the peer should be throttled and eventually choked and disconnected.
 In practice, it is sufficient to implement disconnects of heavily indebted nodes.

 In stage one, therefore, we introduce two parameters that represent thresholds that trigger actions when the tally reached them.